dannco/Logic-evaluation/README.md

 queries.
 By entering ``?:A,B``, the program will respond that it holds true for all set rules.
 However, typing ``?:A`` will cause the program to respond that it cannot be true since if A is true, then so must B. Since B isn't included in the query, and therefore not true, that rule is broken.
-``?:B`` will also hold true since a false premise does not enforce any particular conclusion.
+``?:B`` will also hold true since a false premise, namely A being false, does not enforce any particular requirement on the conclusion, meaning B could be either true or false without it breaking the rule.

 The program can also execute both assertions and queries from text files by entering ``LOAD <file>``.
 Set rules can be displayed and cleared using the commands ``SHOW ASSERTIONS`` and ``CLEAR ASSERTIONS``